1 9 8 9 – 1 9 9 2 (USA)

 A grizzled old plainsman named Teaspoon Hunter (Anthony Zerbe) emerges from his bath – in a horse trough – and addresses six raw recruits, none older than 18.

-“This here pony express,” rasps the ex-Texas Ranger and all-around eccentric,” is 2000 miles from St. Joe, Missouri, all the way to Sacramento, California.
+“This here pony express,” rasps the ex-Texas Ranger station master and all-around eccentric,” is 2000 miles from St. Joe, Missouri, all the way to Sacramento, California.
 That’s 190 way-stations and 500 of the best Injun ponies.
 You will ride 75 miles.
 One day.
 Flat out”.

-The year is 1860 and these kids don’t look like they’re cut out to be frontier mailmen:
+The year is 1860, the place a prairie station near Sweetwater on the Central Overland Express line, and these kids don’t look like they’re cut out to be frontier mailmen.

-The Kid (Ty Miller) is a soft-spoken orphan with a blazing six-gun; Billy Cody (Stephen Baldwin) will grow up to be Buffalo Bill Cody, and Jimmy Hickok (Josh Brolin) is apparently the future Wild Bill Hickok.
+The Kid (Ty Miller) was a soft-spoken orphan with a blazing six-gun; Billy Cody (Stephen Baldwin) would grow up to be Buffalo Bill Cody, and Jimmy Hickok (Josh Brolin) was apparently the future Wild Bill Hickok.

-Together, with Ike (Travis Fine), Little Buck (Gregg Rainwater) and Lou (Yvonne Suhor), these young guns will face such perils as Indians and outlaws.
+Together, with bald, mute Ike (Travis Fine), half Kiowa Indian Little Buck (Gregg Rainwater) and crossdresser “Lou” (Yvonne Suhor) – a girl masquerading as a boy so she could be a Rider – these young guns faced such perils as Indians and outlaws.

 Marshal Sam Cain